-ISDIN’s Isdinceutics range of ampules and serums is designed to prevent and combat the early signs of aging, helping to repair environmental stress and damage.
+ISDIN’s Isdinceutics range of ampoules and serums is designed to prevent and combat the early signs of aging, helping to repair environmental stress and damage.
 You can include them in your day or night-time routine – or both – for antioxidant care that helps to protect against free radical damage and consequently fights the early signs of aging.

-Pollution affects us every day, but just like with your sun care routine, if you make pollution protection and repair part of your daily routine, you can prevent against the early signs of aging and look after your skin.
+Pollution affects us every day, but just like with your sun care products routine, if you make pollution protection and repair part of your daily routine, you can prevent against the early signs of aging and look after your skin.

 Sources and references:

 Drakaki, E., Dessinioti, C., Antoniou, CV.
 Air pollution and the skin.
 In Frontiers in Environmental Science (2014); pg11.

 Vierkötter et al. Airborne Particle Exposure and Extrinsic Skin Aging.
 In Journal of Investigative Dermatology (2010); Vol. 132, Issue 12: 2719-2726.

 Betteridge, DJ.
 What is oxidative stress?
 In Metabolism (2000); 49(2 Suppl 1): 3-8.

 Starr, JM., Starr, RJ.
 Chapter 2 – Skin Aging and Oxidative Stress.
 In Aging: Oxidative Stress and Dietary Antioxidants (2014): 15-22.